Altinn/altinn-studio-docs/content/altinn-studio/getting-started/app-dev-course/modul2/_index.en.md

 ---
-title: Customize the Data Model
+title: "Module 2: Customize the Data Model"
 description: In this module, we will customize the data model for the service
 weight: 20
 toc: true